 Where are services available?

-WIC services are available in the following ten NW Iowa counties: Cherokee, Clay, Dickenson, Emmet, Lyon, O'Brien, Osceola, Palo Alto, Plymouth and Sioux
+WIC services are available in the following ten NW Iowa counties: Cherokee, Clay, Dickinson, Emmet, Lyon, O'Brien, Osceola, Palo Alto, Plymouth and Sioux

 During a WIC appointment, staff will:

 - Conduct a health assessment (height, weight, hemoglobin, lead screening)

 - Provide opportunities to discuss nutrition and health concerns